Graduate Program Handbook

 Transfer of Credits

-Students entering the Ph.D. program with an MA degree from another institution may request transfer of credits.
+Students entering the Ph.D. program with an M.A. degree from another institution may request transfer of credits.
 Requests for transfer of credits are decided by the Director of Graduate Studies in consultation with the student’s advisor.

 Return to top